 - Smart Casual: A step up from more typical dinner wear, this means you’re breaking out collared shirts, slacks, nicer dresses, skirts or pantsuits.
 If you’re feeling snazzy, sport coats or necklaces are great ways to up your style.

 - Formal: Dress to the nines, this means your evening best—suits and ties, and cocktail dresses.
 Nothing is too fancy on this night, since black tie is acceptable, so you can rent a tuxedo or break out your evening gown and best jewelry.
+Note: Formal nights are only on select ships and sailings.

 Keep these dress codes in mind for packing, and think about which dining venues you want to try on board.
 If you’re planning on sampling the creative cuisine and unique drinks at Wonderland, for instance, you’ll want to opt for smart casual.